 Waiting Room (Optional)

-If the Waiting Room is enabled, the Notetaker will be placed in the waiting room once the meeting starts.
-It will wait up to 15 minutes to be admitted by the host into the meeting.
-If the Notetaker is not admitted after 10-15 minutes, it leaves the waiting room.
-If the Notetaker is removed from the waiting room while waiting, it will not retry to join, unless instructed so by the control buttons.
+If the Waiting Room is enabled, the Notetaker is placed in the waiting room when the meeting starts and waits up to 15 minutes to be admitted by the host.
+If it isn't admitted within 10–15 minutes, it leaves.
+If it's removed from the waiting room while waiting, it won't retry unless instructed via the control buttons.
 This may cause a small delay on join time.

-If Allow participants to join before host is disabled, the Notetaker will wait maximum 15 minutes for the meeting to start.
-If the host does not start the Zoom meeting after 15 minutes, the bot will give up.
-If disabled, it may cause a small delay on join time.
+If Allow participants to join before host is disabled, the Notetaker waits a maximum of 15 minutes for the meeting to start.
+If the host doesn't start the meeting within 15 minutes, the Notetaker gives up.
+This may cause a small delay on join time.

 Passcode (Optional / Blocker)

-If the Meeting Passcode is enabled, then the Embed passcode in invite link for one-click join must also be enabled.
-If the latter is disabled, attendees will have to manually enter the meeting’s passcode.
-If the meeting passcode is enabled and embedding is disabled, the Notetaker will not be able to join the Zoom call.
+If the Meeting Passcode is enabled, then Embed passcode in invite link for one-click join must also be enabled.
+If embedding is disabled, attendees have to enter the passcode manually — and the Notetaker won't be able to join.

 Authentication (Optional)

-By default, the Notetaker joins your Zoom calls unauthenticated.
-There are 2 settings for controlling if authentication is required for a participant who joins a Zoom meeting: Only authenticated meeting participants and webinar attendees can join meetings and webinars and Only authenticated users can join meetings from Web client.
-If one of them is enabled (see here and here), the Notetaker will authenticate when prompted to log in.
+By default, the Notetaker joins unauthenticated.
+Two Zoom settings control whether authentication is required: Only authenticated meeting participants and webinar attendees can join meetings and webinars and Only authenticated users can join meetings from Web client.
+If either is enabled (see here and here), the Notetaker authenticates when prompted to log in.
 This may cause a small delay on join time.

 Join from specific countries/regions (Optional / Blocker)

-By default, there is no restriction regarding the region from which any participant joins a Zoom call.
-However, your organization may have enabled this option in order to restrict access to the meetings organized by the people from the organization.
-If enabled, make sure that Ireland is listed in the list of regions from which users are allowed to join (or not listed in the list of blocked regions - the 2nd radio button from the dialog box).
-The Notetaker joins Zoom meetings as a participant from Ireland, so it cannot join your calls if Ireland is a blocked region according to the Zoom settings of your organization.
+By default there's no restriction on the region a participant joins from.
+However, your organization may have enabled this option to restrict access.
+If it's enabled, make sure Ireland is in the allowed regions list (or not in the blocked regions list — the second radio button in the dialog).
+The Notetaker joins Zoom meetings as a participant from Ireland, so it can't join if Ireland is blocked in your organization's Zoom settings.

 Allow removed participants to rejoin (Optional / Blocker)

-Note: If authentication is required and the Notetaker is removed from the Zoom meeting by the host (not via the control buttons from the Upcoming page), by default, it will not be able to rejoin the session using the same email address, but will be able to rejoin a future session.
-You can enable the Allow removed participants to rejoin option in order for the Notetaker to be able to rejoin the same Zoom session authenticated.
+If authentication is required and the Notetaker is removed from the meeting by the host (rather than via the control buttons on the Upcoming Meetings page), by default it can't rejoin that session using the same email address, though it can rejoin a future session.
+Enable Allow removed participants to rejoin so the Notetaker can rejoin the same session authenticated.

 In-meeting security options (Optional / Blocker)

-There are a couple of ways in Zoom in which the host can block access to other participants during the live meeting.
+Zoom gives the host several ways to block access to participants during a live meeting.